jalantechnologies/github-ci/docs/USAGE.md

 ### Defining Kubernetes Resources

 - Kubernetes resources are applied using `kubectl apply -f` from `yaml` files.
 - Workflow by default looks in `lib/kube` directory from root for specification files.
-This can be changed via `deploy_root` param.
+This can be changed via `deploy_root` parameter.

 **Directory Structure**

-`deploy_root` param needs to have the following directory structure which is recognized by the workflow:
+`deploy_root` parameter needs to have the following directory structure which is recognized by the workflow:

 - `core` - Define Kubernetes resources which are to be applied in all environments but should be excluded from clean up (see - [Clean](#clean))
 - `shared` - Define Kubernetes resources which are to be applied in all environments and should be included in cleanup.